+If that doesn't work, consider factory resetting your Ring doorbell.
 Keep in mind that resetting the doorbell will erase any custom settings you have made and return the doorbell to its default settings.
 You will need to set up the doorbell again and configure any desired settings after the reset is complete.

 6. Check the Wiring